btkrausen/hashicorp/terraform/Hands-On Labs/Section 09 - Read Generate and Modify Configuration/08 - Terraform_Built-in_Functions.md

 }
 ```

-In the `main.tf`, let's add a new local variable that uses a numercial function:
+In the `main.tf`, let's add a new local variable that uses a numerical function:

 ```hcl
 locals {